shakesco/shakesco-docs/content/docs/autopayments/start.md

 ### Getting started

-You will notice your auto-account already has some LINK.
-This is because when you open an account, your smart wallet performs a batch transaction to allow your auto-account to go live!
+You will notice your auto-payment wallet already has some LINK.
+This is because when you open an account(deploy your contract), your smart wallet performs a batch transaction to allow your auto-payment wallet to go live!

 <img
 src="/images/1728.png"
 alt="Dashboard"
 height="200">

-From your Dashboard you can see your Chainlink balance and minimum balance.
-If your balance is approaching minimum or is below minimum , your auto-account will __NOT__ perform payments.
-So it is important to keep it above minimum.
+From your Dashboard, you can view your Chainlink balance and the minimum required balance.
+If your balance is approaching or falls below the minimum, your auto-payment wallet will __NOT__ perform payments.
+Therefore, it is important to maintain a balance above the minimum.

-To fund, go to your app.
-Swipe to your Business auto account on the wallet page.
-Click and go to the account you want to view.
-You should see a page like the one below:
+To add funds, open the app and navigate to your Business Auto account on the wallet page.
+Select the account you want to view.
+You should see a page similar to the one below:

 <img
 src="/images/1830.png"